 Acknowledgments

-Web production for the original 2006 publication was provided by Sam Fee, with technical assistance from production assistant Sujan Bryan and volunteer Sandy Tradlener; Sandy also provided proofreading and clerical assistance for the expanded chronology.
-Louise Schmidlap, director of communications and publications, constructed the new Web pages for the expanded version of the chronology and revised both the look and navigation of the work as a whole.
+Web production for the original 2006 publication was provided by consultant Sam Fee, with technical assistance from Sujan Bryan and volunteer Sandy Tradlener; Sandy also provided proofreading assistance for the 2008 and 2011 chronologies.
+Louise Schmidlap, director of communications and publications, constructed the Web pages for the 2008 and 2011 versions of the chronology and revised both the look and navigation of the work as a whole.

 Finally, Crow Canyon extends its appreciation to all of the Center's many supporters—the Board of Trustees, the Native American Advisory Group, program participants, and donors—who believe in the Center's mission and in the importance of learning and teaching about the past.